usgs/geomag-algorithms/docs/XYZ.md

-1. X points to the geographic north pole;
+-  X points to the geographic north pole
-2. Y points eastward;
+-  Y points eastward
-3. Z, as before, points downward.
+-  Z, as before, points downward